 20 minutes of crawling later we decided to back-track a bit and go around the outside.
 After all, we’ve got to dash round Carrefour and unload everything at the gîte before driving back to the airport to fetch Granny and Grandad.
 The villages of Villedoux and Puilboreau turned out to be lovely (they’re probably suburbs rather than villages, but who cares), and we eventually reached Carrefour about half an hour behind schedule.

 La Rochelle – Ile de Re Airport can best be described a “provincial”, but in this case that isn’t a bad thing.
 It is small but perfectly formed.
 There’s one building for departures and a few portacabins on the side for arrivals.
-There’s also a few fences where you can stare right though at the planes on the tarmac.
+There are also a few fences where you can stare right though at the planes on the tarmac.
 Granny and Grandad were running half an hour late (flying half an hour late, I suppose), so there was plenty of time to mooch about and look around the place.
 We settled on the bit of fence by the arrivals “hall” and waited.
-There’s a nice view of the planes coming in, including a nice Ryanair ( www.ryanair.com ) from Dublin and then a little chug-chug turboprop Flybe ( www.flybe.com ) from Birmingham, which has Granny and Grandad onboard.
+There’s a nice view of the planes coming in, including a nice Ryanair ( www.ryanair.com ) from Dublin and then a little chug-chug turboprop Flybe ( www.flybe.com ) from Birmingham, which had Granny and Grandad onboard.
 We did our best to shout as they walked down the steps off the plane but nothing registered, I think it was just too far for them to hear us.
-However, it doesn’t take long to get through an airport this small, so we met up soon and returned to Le Moulin Boutillon for some much needed sleep.
-We attempted (and failed) to work the swimming pool and to get the kids to eat anything, We attempted successfully to have pizzas and wine.
-But mainly we all needed some sleep.
+However, it doesn’t take long to get through an airport this small, so we met up soon and returned to Le Moulin Boutillon for some much-needed sleep.
+We attempted (and failed) to work the swimming pool.
+Next we attempted successfully to have pizzas and wine.
+That sorted the kids out for a while, but by this time we mainly just needed some sleep.